 Lesson 1: How we persevered as Y Combinator rejects

 Here’s a question: How would you feel after working 36 hours non-stop?
 Energized?
 Or cranky?
 If you still feel alert, eager, and want to keep going, you’re probably pretty darn passionate about what you’re doing and also having a lot of fun doing it.
-Over the last three years, we’ve lost plenty of sleep, but what we gained in return was invaluable – high quality products that work smoothly and efficiently, a whole bunch of loyal customers, and an enviable team of talented people who truly believe in Plivo.
-We’ve also learned that perseverance really pays off.
+Over the last three years, we’ve lost plenty of sleep, but what we gained in return was invaluable — high-quality products that work smoothly and efficiently, a bunch of loyal customers, and an enviable team of talented people who truly believe in Plivo.
+We’ve also learned that perseverance pays off.

 After we gained traction and more paying customers, we knew we were onto something.
 So, in 2012, after a second pitch, we were selected for Y Combinator’s summer 2012 batch.
-Four of us worked 22-hour days out of two tiny apartments, across two continents.
+Four of us worked 22-hour days out of two tiny apartments across two continents.
 I wouldn’t advocate that every startup work this way.
 It’s a surefire way to burn out quickly.
-I’m simply stating that in order to succeed, you must put in the hours, do the legwork, stay focused, and believe in what you are doing.
+I’m simply stating that in order to succeed, you must put in the hours, do the legwork, stay focused, and believe in what you’re doing.
 That’s how we were able to launch the cloud-hosted version of Plivo in July 2012, and were subsequently able to launch in 50 countries just one month later.
 In December that year, we also raised $1.75M from some of the best VCs in the world.

 Lesson 2: How playing in a punk rock band can make you a better founder

 At 22, my friend and co-founder, Mike, played in a punk rock band.
 No really, that’s what he did for five years before becoming a systems engineer.
 From his music-making days, Mike learned that good performance is all about how well the band members jam together.
 That energy is reflected in their output.